What Is Beverage Merchandising?

 Using PlanoHero, retailers gain efficiency, transparency, and control in merchandising, which directly affects sales performance and customer satisfaction.

 To create a planogram in PlanoHero, click the + Create Planogram button, specify the name of the planogram, select the equipment and store layout.
 Next, add the products for display and arrange them manually using the drag-and-drop tool, or automatically arrange all products on the shelf, or create a display rule by setting the necessary parameters.
-You can sign up for PlanoHero free trial and create your first planogram.
+Sign up for a free trial of PlanoHero to build your first beverage planogram today.

 Beverage Alcohol Merchandising: Key Highlights